Michel Soufflet: Career

 In 2000, Michel Soufflet passed the executive torch to his son Jean-Michel.
 Laurence Soufflet, his daughter, became Head of Communication.

 Other activities

-He is Director of Secobra Recherche, Member of the specialist board of the France cereals sector (formerly ONIC), and Chairman of SYMEX (French export milling association).
+Soufflet was Director of Secobra Recherche, Member of the specialist board of the France cereals sector (formerly ONIC), and Chairman of SYMEX (French export milling association).

-He is a Knight of France's Order of Merit (1978), a Knight of France's Legion of Honour (1988), and recipient of the Commander of Merit in Agriculture (1997), and an officer of France's Legion of Honour (1999).
+He was a Knight of France's Order of Merit (1978), a Knight of France's Legion of Honour (1988), and recipient of the Commander of Merit in Agriculture (1997), and an officer of France's Legion of Honour (1999).
 He was awarded the Order of Franco-Russian Friendship by Vladimir Putin in June 2000.

+Death

+Soufflet died on 8 September 2024, at the age of 94.